ressy/example-10xvdj/README.md

 ...as well as one GRCh38 reference.

-Download Cell Ranger from:
+Download Cell Ranger from
 <https://support.10xgenomics.com/single-cell-vdj/software/downloads/latest?>
-(Can't give a direct link as it includes an access token in the URL)
+(can't give a direct link as it includes an access token in the URL) and put the extracted directory in `$PATH`.